zbo14/zbo14.github.io/_posts/2019-10-11-SOCKS-proxying.md

 Alright, let's get into it.
 Install [socksproxy](https://github.com/zbo14/socksproxy) on your local machine.
 Since `socksproxy`'s a systemd service, it runs on Linux.
 At the time of writing, I've tested it on Ubuntu and Raspbian.

 After that, install [socksd](https://github.com/zbo14/socksd) on a cloud instance (e.g. AWS, Digital Ocean). `socksd` is a systemd service too.
-At the time of writing, I've tested it on Ubuntu.
-You'll need to authorize `socksproxy` by copy-and-pasting `socksproxy`'s public key on your local machine (`/root/.ssh/socksproxy.pub`) to the cloud instance (`/home/socksproxy/.ssh/authorized_keys`).
+At the time of writing, I've only tested it on Ubuntu.
+You'll need to authorize `socksproxy` by copy-and-pasting `socksproxy`'s public key `/root/.ssh/socksproxy.pub` on your local machine to `/home/socksproxy/.ssh/authorized_keys` on the cloud instance.
 Now we can start `socksd`!

 ```
 $ sudo systemctl start socksd